HLR/DomiKnowS/developer/KNOWLEDGE.md

 #### Graph declaration and `with` statement

-The first `with` statement creates a graph, assigns it to Python variable `graph`, and declares that anything below are attached to the graph.
+The first `with` statement creates a graph, assigns it to Python variable `graph`, and declares that anything defined under it are a part of the graph.

 The second `with` statement declare another graph with an explicit name `'sub'`.
 It will also be attached to the enclosing graph, and become a subgraph.
-However, everything below this point will be attached to the subgraph, instead of the first graph.
+However, everything under this point will be a part of the subgraph, instead of the first graph.

 #### Concept declaration